Labfox/Cours/docs/english/unit2/main.md

 In the foregrounds, we can see a woman holding a banner with a tagline, "Vote for Women".

-That woman was wearing black clothing, with a big hat.
+That woman was wearing black clothing, with a fancy.
 On the left we can see someone wih similar clothes, maybe also part of the manifest.

 **On the right of this picture, there's another protester holding another banner, we can also see some